KyrieChen3372/Spatial-Data-Analytics-of-Sydney-Resource-Adequacy/README.md

 ## 👥 Contributors
 This project was developed as a collaborative effort for the **DATA2001** course at the **University of Sydney**.
-* **Zelin Chen SID530333591** - Parramatta and code start with 125 area Data Analysis & Visualization & analysis and report writing
+* **Zelin Chen SID530333591** - Lead Developer**: Responsible for architecture,PostGIS optimization, Analysis for Parramatta/Code 125 and report writing.
 * **SID540028959** - Inner West area Data Analysis & Visualization & analysis Inner West area
 * **SID540234273** - Blacktown Data Analysis & Visualization & analysis